 Oversees all of the moving pieces described below, this person is ultimately responsible for the execution of the event.
 Manages the budget.
 Drives strategy.
 Makes top-level purchasing decisions.

-This person is the main contact for the venue, the vendors, the sponsors while on-site, and the onsite volunteers and staff: security, photography and food/beverage.
+This person is the main contact for the venue, the vendors, the sponsors while on-site, and the onsite volunteers and staff: security, photography, and food/beverage.
 They remember everyone’s name, and they know where all the outlets are.

-This person leads agenda development, work with speakers, and makes sure the schedule is up-to-date and communicated to the right parties.
+This person leads agenda development, works with speakers, and makes sure the schedule is up-to-date and communicated to the right parties.
 Your scheduling guy coordinates meetings at the event, and he lives to make attendees into successful networkers.

-Creative designers put together all visual design for printed and web materials like schedules, collateral, registration and signage, and anything needed for the mobile event app.
+Creative designers put together all visual designs for printed and web materials like schedules, collateral, registration and signage, and anything needed for the mobile event app.
 To break it down: they make you look good.
 You may want to work with an event design agency.